BNSSG Training Hub

 Mental Health Practitioners (MHPs) can either be employed independently at a practice surgery, in which case the practice will fully fund and oversee the recruitment process; otherwise, they can be employed as a jointly funded ARRS role in collaboration with Avon & Wiltshire Mental Health Partnership (AWP) through the Additional Roles Reimbursement Scheme (ARRS).

 Employed through either model, MHPs are a valuable addition to any MDT.
-You can see the benefits of each model under What are the benefits?

 Personal Characteristics